isah-suleiman/unicorn/README.md

 ### **Visualizations**

-Using this data model in Power BI enables creating insightful visualizations, such as:
+Using this data model in Power BI enables the creation of insightful visualizations, such as:

-- **Timeline Analysis**: Visualize the number of unicorns joining per year and by industry using line or column charts.
-This helps identify growth trends and peak periods for unicorn emergence.

-- **Geographic Distribution**: Use maps to show the concentration of unicorns by continent or country, highlighting regions with the highest innovation and investment levels.

-- **Funding vs. Valuation**: Create bar or bubble charts to compare the funding amounts against valuations, providing insight into which industries attract the most capital.

-- **Industry Breakdown**: A pie or donut chart showing the distribution of unicorns across industries, showcasing which sectors are leading in unicorn counts.

-- **Growth Duration**: Using calculated fields like "Date Difference," plot histograms or box plots to show how long it takes companies in various industries to reach unicorn status.